 SUMMER VOCAL INTENSIVE

-This specialized program offers young singers in the Kennebecasis Valley the opportunity to learn from some of the most accomplished vocal and performance practitioners in the Greater Saint John Area and beyond.
+This specialized program offers young singers in the Kennebecasis Valley the opportunity to learn from some of the most accomplished vocal and performance practitioners in Atlantic Canada.

-Singers are welcome to join Alison Dawn Voice & Music for four days of workshops in audition prep, vocal health and technique, song writing, opera, movement for singers, acting and expression, as well as participate in masterclasses with our instructors where they will be given individualized feedback to improve their vocal technique and performance, and where they can apply all of their newly acquired skills!
+Singers are welcome to join Alison Dawn Voice & Music for three days of workshops specialized for singers and performers, as well as participate in masterclasses with our instructors where they will be given individualized feedback to improve their vocal technique, and where they can apply all of their newly acquired skills!

 This opportunity is second to none for singers hoping to pursue singing or musical theatre in a post-secondary setting, or who wish to improve their overall skills for any performance context, even if it's for next year's school musical!
 All musical genres of interest are welcome, as are all levels of experience.
 Please note however, that participants will be asked to prepare 1-2 songs to sing in front of the others, so they should feel confident enough to do so.

 The Intensive takes place Sept 18 & 25, 9am-4pm at the Alison Dawn Voice & Music studio in Rothesay.
 Individual recording studio time will be scheduled individually outside of the workshop hours.

 Kylie Fox : Songwriting